nickybubpa/conversational-implicature-types/README.md

 <br/>

 # Conclusions
 In this project, I present my approach to collect and annotate a small dataset of dialogues with implicatures associated with the response utterance.
-The collected dataset can be used as a reference for identifying andsynthesising conversational implicatures.
+The collected dataset can be used as a reference for identifying and synthesising conversational implicatures.
 The question utterances are manually collected from [TNC (Thai National Corpus)](https://www.arts.chula.ac.th/ling/tnc3/), and the answer utterances are manually generated by myself.
-As implicatures are generated in a wide range of situations and are highly dependent on the hearer’s understanding, I have primarily focused on the polar questions where an indirect answer without an explicit ‘Yes’ or ‘No’ generates implicatures, and questions with unrelated answers as well.<br/><br/>
+As implicatures are generated in a wide range of situations and are highly dependent on the hearer's understanding, I have primarily focused on the polar questions where an indirect answer without an explicit 'YES' or 'NO' generates implicatures, and questions with unrelated answers as well.<br/><br/>
 The results from models have shown that the Logistic Regression model with a bag-of-words of both questions and answers performs the best for this task, and the baseline model's performance is still competitive with the pre-trained model, WangchanBERTa.
 For a comparison within the same model, the WangchanBERTa without hyperparameter tuning outperforms the WangchanBERTa with hyperparameter tuning.<br/><br/>
 In the future, I am planning to add more question-answer pairs in various contexts and train other models to see more results.
 <br/><br/>